CppComet/comet-server/docs/Introduction/Introduction.md

   - Browser opens page of your site.
   - After loading this page, JavaScript establishes permanent connection with Comet server.
   - While page is open, your server can send random message to client.
 It appeals via PHP API to server and transfer message for browser.
-  - Comet server users open connection with browser.
+  - Comet server uses open connection with browser.
 Than server delivers message to browser.
   - JavaScript API delivers this message to your callback.

 ![](https://comet-server.com/wiki/lib/exe/fetch.php/:scheme-of-comet-using.gif )